-1. Main fuse
+- 1. Main fuse

+- 2. Spare main fuse

-2. Signaling system fuse
+- 3. Signaling system fuse

 The main fuse and the signaling system fuse holders are located under the rider seat.
 (See page 3-8.)

 If a fuse is blown, replace it as follows.

 - 1. Turn the key to "OFF" and turn off the electrical circuit in question. - 2.
 Remove the blown fuse, and then install a new fuse of the specified amperage.